ShehrozHanif/Anthorpic_design_pattern/prompt_chaining/README.md

 ✅ **completion** from litellm is used to call and process responses from LLMs.

 ✅ **os** handles file operations, such as saving outputs.

+### 2️⃣ Defining Classes and Decorators for Prompt Chaining
+We use Python classes and decorators to modularize the AI workflow:

+#### 🔹 Step 1: Input Validation (LLM1)
+* First, we validate the input to ensure it meets the predefined requirements.

+* If validation fails, the process stops here.